lars-usn/demo/lab-exercises/README.md

 These labs are based on the exercises supplied with the textbook, see https://dspfirst.gatech.edu/.
 The original lab exercises in Matlab have been converted to Python and modified to fit better to this course.
-New interactive demo-programs have been written for JupyterLab or Jupyter Notebook
+New interactive demo-programs have been written for JupyterLab or Jupyter Notebook.

+This is work in progress.
+These lab exercises and corresponding demo programs are run for the first time in the spring semester of 2025.
+New files and updated versions are being added.